OGGM/oggm/docs/inversion.rst

 with :math:`\dot{m}` the mass balance, and :math:`\widetilde{m} = \dot{m} - \rho \partial h / \partial t` the
-"apparent mass-balance" after [Farinotti_et_al_2009]_.
-If the glacier is in steady state, the apparent mass-balance is equivalent to the the actual (and observable) mass-balance.
+"apparent mass balance" after [Farinotti_et_al_2009]_.
+If the glacier is in steady state, the apparent mass balance is equivalent to the the actual (and observable) mass balance.
 Unfortunately, that is rarely the case, hence :math:`\partial h / \partial t` is not known and there is no easy way to compute it.
 In order to continue, we have to make the assumption that our geometry is in equilibrium.

-This however has a very useful consequence: indeed, for the calibration of our :ref:`mass-balance` model it is required to find a date :math:`t^*` at which the glacier would be in equilibrium with its average climate **while conserving its modern geometry**.
-Thus, we have :math:`\widetilde{m} = \dot{m}_{t^*}`, where :math:`\dot{m}_{t^*}` is the 31-yr average mass-balance centered at :math:`t^*` (which is known since the mass-balance model calibration).
+This however has a very useful consequence: indeed, for the calibration of our :doc:`mass-balance` model it is required to find a date :math:`t^*` at which the glacier would be in equilibrium with its average climate **while conserving its modern geometry**.
+Thus, we have :math:`\widetilde{m} = \dot{m}_{t^*}`, where :math:`\dot{m}_{t^*}` is the 31-yr average mass balance centered at :math:`t^*` (which is known since the mass balance model calibration).

 The plot below shows the mass flux along the major flowline of Hintereisferner glacier at :math:`t^*`.
 By construction, the flux is maximal at the equilibrium line and